openeuropa/oe_multilingual/README.md

 In order to fetch the required code you'll need to have [Node.js (>= 8)][6] installed locally.

-Before setting up and installing the site make sure to customize default configuration values by copying [runner.yml.dist](runner.yml.dist) to `./runner.yml` and override relevant properties.
+Before setting up and installing the site make sure to customize default configuration values by copying [runner.yml.dist](runner.yml.dist) to `./runner.yml` and overriding relevant properties.

 To set up the project run: